paraspell/xcm-tools/README.md

 - Run unit tests using `pnpm test`

-- Run integration tests using `pnpm test:integration`

 - Run end-to-end tests using `pnpm test:e2e`

 - Launch the XCM Tools Playground from the root using `pnpm run:playground`

 - Launch XCM API from the root using `pnpm run:api`

-- Launch the landing page from the root using `pnpm run:landing-page`
+- Launch the landing page from the root using `pnpm run:paraspell-site`

 - Run asset update script for XCM SDK from the root using `pnpm run:updateAssets`